Jozef-Sz/Tools-SideProjects-and-HWs/strlib/README.md

 ```C
 void strdel(string arg)
 ```
 Frees up the memory of a particular string.
-CAUTION: the string variable a.k.a. struct will be still available, but the string and it's length itself will be empty.
+NOTE: every string should be deleted at the end of it's life cycle if you want to properly finish the program.
 * **arg** - string we want to free it's memory

 ---